-Boole’s academic career has been covered in Desmond MacHale’s biography, The Life and Work of George Boole (Boole Press 1985, reprinted by Cork University Press 2014).
-Now there is a totally new book on Boole, New Light on George Boole now details the human side of this great genius.
-It covers his family history, correspondence, love of nature, his reactions to the devastating Irish Famine, as well as his family life and relations with his students.
+Boole’s academic career has been covered in a biography by Desmond MacHale, The Life and Work of George Boole (Boole Press 1985, reprinted by Cork University Press 2014).
+Now there is a totally new book on Boole, New Light on George Boole, detailing the human side of this great genius.
+It covers his family history, correspondence, love of nature, and his reactions to the devastating Irish Famine, as well as his family life and relations with his students.
 A highlight of the book is his meeting with Charles Babbage, who invented the Difference Engine, a primitive 19th century computer.
-There is interesting personal correspondence between Boole and his family, and a variety of friends and mathematicians, as well as a fascinating account of his trip to Germany and his opinions of German society.
+There is interesting personal correspondence between Boole and his family and a variety of friends and mathematicians, and a fascinating account of his trip to Germany and his opinions of German society.
 Boole’s controversial death is discussed too, did his wife inadvertently hasten his end with her crank medical cures?
-But by far the most controversial aspect of the book is the suggestion that Boole was the inspiration for Professor James Moriarty, the arch villain of Sir Arthur Conan Doyle’s Sherlock Holmes stories.
+But by far the most controversial chapter in the book concerns the theory that Boole was the inspiration for Professor James Moriarty, the arch villain of the Sherlock Holmes stories.
 Convincing evidence for this theory is presented, and the other candidates are examined in detail.

-Written for the general reader, New Light on George Boole is designed to show the personal side of a great thinker, loving husband, devoted father, religious maverick, generous benefactor and much-loved teacher.
+Written for the general reader, New Light on George Boole is designed to show the personal side of a great thinker–loving husband, devoted father, religious maverick, generous benefactor, and much-loved teacher.
 In attempting to understand how the human mind processes thought and uses Logic, Boole put his finger on the on the secret of mechanised thinking.
 This led to the digital computer which controls every aspect of our lives today.